Adventure Travel Photography Gear We Use To Take Stunning Photos

 3. Tripod

 A tripod is another essential piece of equipment.
-It compensates for any shakiness you might feel while holding your camera in front of you and allows you to take photos with slow or faster shutter speeds.
+It compensates for any shakiness you might feel while holding your camera and allows you to take photos with slow or faster shutter speeds.

 We can really tell the difference when we use our tripod.